wongd-hub/squat-challenge/README.md

 # 🏋️‍♂️ Squat Challenge App

 A beautiful, production-ready web application for tracking daily squat progress through a 23-day challenge.
-Built with Next.js, TypeScript, and Supabase, featuring an intuitive dial interface, real-time progress tracking, and competitive leaderboards.
+Built with Next.js, TypeScript, and Supabase, featuring an intuitive dial interface, real-time progress tracking, and competitive leaderboards with social features.

 ## ✨ Features